-The day after Christmas, when most people are relaxing with family and winding down from the holiday, Assistant Professor Andrew Dickerson will embark on a faculty exchange trip to Israel.
+During winter break, when most people are relaxing with family and winding down from the holidays, Assistant Professor Andrew Dickerson will embark on a faculty exchange trip to Israel.

 Dickerson has been named an awardee of the Jewish National Fund’s 2019-20 Winter Faculty Fellowship Program, which offers a fully paid trip to Israel for U.S. based academics from a recognized university.
 He is one of 25 program awardee recipients this year and the first person from UCF to participate in this program, which was founded in 2008.